ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 Kanban for example gives a really low entry into its working model, because Kanban will let you just start where you are now.
 Kanban will visualize your current workflow without changing it at first.
 There are no new roles and organizational structures like Sprints or iterations.
 The cycle time and lead time of the work orders will be measured.
 At this point waiting queues become visible, are being analysed and actions will be taken to streamline the workflow.
 Eventually WIP limits (work in progress limits) will be introduced at working steps.
 This exact measuring and not touching current processes at first is well-suited for a control culture and does not require much of any other culture.
 Still Kanban could serve as a "gateway drug" for balancing the organization into a collaboration or competence culture, if necessary.

-The Software Craftsmanschip movement and even XP are well suited in a competence culture.
+The Software Craftsmanship movement and even XP are well suited in a competence culture.
 Professional expertise on individual level, holding high of the profession and demanding for quality are essential features of this culture and the same can be said about XP and Software Craftsmanship.

 Agile at the core is located in a collaboration and cultivation culture.
 Michael Sahota deduced this in his "Agile Adoption and Transformation Survival Guide" [Sahota 2012].
 The Agile Manifesto reminds us the of the agile values: